leanmcu/green-pill-nano-low-power/README.md

-# Green-Pill-Nano-Skeleton
+# Green-Pill-Nano-Low-Power

-This is the skeleton application for PlatformIO you can use when you start a project with Green Pill Nano.

-It contains all board configuration files and also a platformio.ini with most frequently used options for building, flashing and debugging.
+Demo application for deep sleep mode on Green Pill Nano (STM32L072).
+It showcases sleep mode with wake up either from RTC at configurable times, or an external input (button connected between pin 3 and ground).

 For extra convenience, the solution also includes the following libraries:</br>
 STM32LowPower https://github.com/stm32duino/STM32LowPower</br>